-Calbright College ensures that each program offered provides students with the opportunity to gain and strengthen core competencies that cross all fields of study and careers.
-These competencies, or skills, represent those needed for success in learning, in work, and in civic society.
+Calbright College ensures that each program offered provides students with the opportunity to gain and strengthen core skills that cross multiple fields of study and careers.
+These skills represent those most needed for success in learning, in work, and in civic society.
 Together, they are Calbright's Institutional Learning Outcomes.

-Communication Competency
+Communication Skills